AaronAmberman/WPF.Translations/README.md

 ### At a Glance
 The API itself is rather small and does not have anything to do with directly controlling access to XAML or C#.
 That is up to you but we'll go over how to very easily achieve this.
 This API is capable of reading strings from a XAML ResourceDictionary or a RESX resource file.
 It is up to you to use appropriate translation data provider or even use your own in case you have a non-standard translation data source.
 Why should you be forced to a type a file for translations?
 You shouldn't!
 Hence why I made it possible to define your own translation data interpreter.
 More on that later.

-#### ITranslationProvider<T>
-This type defines what a translator object must look like.
-A translator is basically a collection of translations and a key contract translation.

-##### KeyContract
-Simply put a key contract is a matching collection of keys.
-Same in count and key names exactly!
-The API will throw an error if incoming translation data does not match the key contract.

-##### CurrentTranslations
-A place holder for active translation object so that if may be easily referenced.

-#### Translator
-A default implementation to manage a collection of translations.
-Custom translators can be built using the interface aforementioned.
-Add translations to the translator via the methods ***AddResourceForTranslation*** or ***AddResourcesForTranslation***.

-#### Translation
-***The magic class of the API***.
-The core idea here is that this object is a [DynamicObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-7.0) so that it can have dynamic properties set on it.
-This is how I build the generic translation object that could have any key.

 ##### Member Enforcement
 The translation object while being a DynamicObject does not allow for additional dynamic properties or methods to be added to it.
 Member creation is locked down and translation objects are immutable.
 That being said, the translation strings themselves are mutable...they need to be!
 This way they can automatically update the UI when bound to.
 So don't try to add new properties or methods to it.